mattcieslak/hbcd-docs/docs/measures/sensors/sensor_questionnaire.md

 **Construct**: motor behavior, physical activity, sleep

 **Description**
-Survey was sent to primary caregiver once per day for 3 days during the 72 hour data collection of infant heart rate sensor data and infant leg movement sensor data.
-Surveys were automatically sent via email or text message (per caregiver preference) at 10 am eastern/9 am central/8 am mountain/7 am pacific.
-The surveys were sent after the sensors had been recording for 24, 48, and 72 hours.
-The survey asked about the preceding 24-hour period.
-It asked whether the sensors were worn for most of the time and about the daily activities of the infant (whether or not it was a fairly typical 24 hours for the infant, estimates of how much they napped and slept, how much they were in a car seat, swing or other restraining device, how much they were in a moving car or stroller or being carried, and whether or not their legs are swaddled during naps and sleep).
-This survey was created by the workgroup.
+Please see [Pini et al. 2024](https://doi.org/10.1016/j.dcn.2024.101446) for a full description of this measure.
+Briefly, the Infant Sensor Questionnaire survey, developed by the working group, was automatically sent to primary caregivers after 24, 48, and 72 hours of sensor recording.
+The survey covered the preceding 24-hour period, asking if the sensors were worn for most of the time and gathering information about the infant's daily activities (e.g. whether the period was typical for the infant; estimates of how much they napped and slept; time spent in car seat, swing, or other restraining device; time spent in a moving car, stroller, or being carried; and whether their legs were swaddled during naps and sleep).

 **Summary**
 The questionnaire was sent once per day for 3 days while the infant was wearing the heart rate sensor and infant leg movement sensors to obtain information about context of the sensor recordings.

 ## Implementation & Data Collection
-**Method of Administration**: RA marked preferred contact and preferred method of contact (email or text message) at visit, then surveys were sent automatically.
+**Method of Administration**: Surveys were sent automatically to caregivers via their preferred method of contact (email or text message) marked by the RA at visit
 **REDCap Form Name**: `sens_ch_rcpt`
 **Pilot Data Dictionary**: `nt_ch_sens_i_qtn_1`, `nt_ch_sens_i_qtn_2`, `nt_ch_sens_i_qtn_3`
 **Spanish Translation**: Done by study
-**Child Specific/Unspecific Form**: Caregiver answering questions about their child
+**Child Specific/Unspecific Form**: Child Specific
 **Respondent:** Caregiver
 **Visits**: V02 (0-1 month) and V03 (3-8 months)

 ## Quality Control & Known Issues
-**QC Procedures**
-Surveys were spot-checked during the data collection time frame.
-Only a small percentage of surveys were randomly checked each week as the process was manual.
-When checked, surveys were checked for the presence of responses.
-When no responses were provided, RA’s were contacted to confirm whether or not surveys had gone out to the participants as intended.
+A small percentage of surveys (due to the procedure being manual) were randomly spot-checked on a weekly basis to confirm presence of responses.
+When no responses were received, RAs were contacted to confirm whether the surveys had been sent to participants as intended.
+The most common cause of missing responses was caregiver non-response, and less commonly due to human error (preferred contact/contact method not selected by RA) or technological malfunction.
+No issues were flagged for this measure by subject matter experts.

-**Common Issues Identified**
-Common issues identified during QC processes included surveys that had no responses.
-Sometimes this was human error (preferred contact or preferred method of communication not selected by RA) or potentially technological malfunction, and sometimes it was caregiver non-response.
-Caregiver non-response was the reason for the majority of the surveys without responses.
-Caregiver non-response was common.

-**Potential Issues Flagged by Subject Matter Experts:** None